ZTE Makes CDP 'A List' For Its Leading Climate Action

 ZTE has been recognized for its outstanding actions against climate change by CDP, securing a position on the CDP 2023 'A List' ZTE's inclusion on the 'A List' highlights the company's commitment and leadership in environmental transparency and sustainable development

-, Feb.
-6, 2024 /PRNewswire/ -- ZTE Corporation (0763 / 000063), a global leading provider of information and communication technology solutions, has recently been recognized for leadership in corporate transparency and performance on climate change by global environmental non-profit CDP (Carbon Disclosure Project), securing a place on the CDP 2023 'A List.'
+SHENZHEN, China, Feb.
+7, 2024 /PRNewswire/ -- ZTE Corporation (0763 / 000063), a global leading provider of information and communication technology solutions, has recently been recognized for leadership in corporate transparency and performance on climate change by global environmental non-profit CDP (Carbon Disclosure Project), securing a place on the CDP 2023 'A List.'
 Based on data reported through CDP's 2023 Climate Change questionnaire, ZTE is one of the 346 companies that achieved an 'A' out of over 21,000 companies scored.

 CDP is a not-for-profit that runs the world's environmental disclosure system for companies, cities, states and regions.
 CDP environmental database and scores are widely used to drive investment and procurement decisions towards a zero carbon, sustainable and resilient economy.
 CDP 'A List' recognizes companies that have played a leading role worldwide in mitigating climate change through formulating robust strategy and taking bold actions.
 ZTE's inclusion on the 'A List' highlights the company's commitment and leadership in environmental transparency and sustainable development.